YERMA

 In the first interview we meet MOTHER who shares her experience as an infertile woman, even though she birthed Johanne and her twin.

 In our second interview, we meet MOR and MAMMA, two mothers who share their experience with fertility.
-One carried and gave birth, while the idea of giving birth felt entirely unnatural to the other.
+One carried and gave birth, while the idea of giving birth feels entirely unnatural to the other.
 Exploring the concept of the "ideal mother," often symbolized by "Mother Mary," whose love is defined by her endurance of pain.
 This raises questions and sparks reactions, such as, "Oh, so does that make you the dad?" —as if motherhood is solely validated by the physical pain of childbirth.

 In our third interview, we meet THE FRIEND, a woman who spent ten years believing she was infertile after being told so by a gynecologist.
 Recently, she discovered that diagnosis was incorrect, leading her to question her identity.

-Eggwatches, flowers, pregnancy tests, Jesus, yoga poses, sex, and Mother Mary – the space was filled with symbols, transforming it into a dynamic and - almost wrestling like arena.
+Eggwatches/timers, flowers, pregnancy tests, Jesus, a golden wrestling(pregnancy) belt, yoga poses, sex, Mother Mary and a naval string– the space was filled with symbols, transforming the space into a dynamic arena.

 I am always open to new work and collaborations.
 If you're interested, please reach out.